erjseals/tools-n-scripts/README.md

 bbc643cd Rename variable
 st58uvwx init README.md
 ```
-But you actually renamed the variable incorrectly, and you want to add that fix to *that* specific commit while keeping the history the same (the SHAs will change)...
+But you actually renamed the variable incorrectly (in the commit bbc643cd "Rename variable"), and you want to add that fix to *that* specific commit while keeping the history the same (the SHAs will change)...
 Use rebase!
 [Here's what you do](https://stackoverflow.com/questions/1186535/how-do-i-modify-a-specific-commit):

 ```shell
 $ git rebase --interactive 'bbc643cd^'